This guide will show you the best bike lock under 50. Enjoy.

 Your Lock Should Be

 This is when you could use the brands own ranking system.
-For example, if a Kryptonite lock has an independent ranking of 63 and a Sold Secure Silver ranking.
-You can be pretty sure that all their locks with a ranking with 63 will have a Sold Secure Silver ranking.
+For example, if a Kryptonite has an independent ranking of 63 and a Sold Secure Silver ranking.
+You can be pretty sure that all their products with a ranking with 63 will have a Sold Secure Silver ranking.

-This is not an official way to determine the products ranking, but it's a good way to estimate if the manufacturer hasn't submitted a lock you're interested in.
+This is not an official way to determine the products ranking, but it's a good way to estimate if the manufacturer hasn't submitted an item you're interested in.

 Types Of Lock